system76/docs/content/customize-gnome.md

 [User Themes](https://extensions.gnome.org/extension/19/user-themes/)

 This extension allows for the desktop to be themed in further ways than default.
 Many themes and extensions can be installed from [opendesktop.org](https://www.opendesktop.org/s/Gnome), among others.
-This extension is installed by default in Pop!_OS, and can be added to Ubuntu 18.04.
+This extension is not installed by default in Pop!_OS.

 ---